Tips on making a claim on your home insurance

 Hiscox customer Dr John Urquhart offers some insightful tips on making a claim on your home insurance, having been through the process when his bathroom suffered a troublesome leak.
 (Such diligence isn’t strictly necessary with Hiscox, as we aim to make the process as hassle-free for you as possible.
 You only need to be as involved as you want to be.
 But you may find some of these tips helpful).

-I recently had the experience of making a claim against my home insurance with Hiscox (and I wrote about the experience); it went very smoothly, but there are things I learned which another person, finding him- or herself in a similar situation, might find useful to keep in mind.
-Here they are:
+I recently had the experience of making a claim against my home insurance with Hiscox ; it went very smoothly, but there are things I learned which another person, finding him- or herself in a similar situation, might find useful to keep in mind.
+For those who haven’t already read my write-up of the experience, I’ve selected the most important tips, and here they are: